 Photographing Without a Tripod

 Using a tripod for landscape photography is, by most professionals, considered a must.
-Personally, I use it for 99% of my images and will never go on a trip without it.

 Let’s list some of the reasons you should use a tripod: